noobnaren/SaitamaRobot/README.md

 If you believe this is "illegal or is violating the GPLv3" license, I request you come to @OnePunchSupport on telegram WITH your lawyer to discuss the same.
 Good day!

-## Credits 📍
-* Well, it's all in the commit history
-Feel free to open pull requests should any be missing.